-By the time we’re done with this phase, we’re probably already improving our business’s conversion rate.
-In a few cases, just this phase pays for Draft’s work into perpetuity.
+By the time we’re done with this phase, we’re already improving your business’s conversion rate.
+In many cases, just this phase pays for our work into perpetuity.

-Once we finish cleanup, we kick off the most essential part of growing your business: research.
+Once we finish our initial optimization, we kick off the most essential part of our work: research.

 Research can take many forms, from qualitative (customer interviews, free-text survey responses, usability tests) to quantitative (analytics, heat & scroll maps, click maps, survey scores).
 Both methods are essential for understanding customers’ motivations and existing behavior – so we can run tests that are more likely to win.

-Research is a continuous process, and it’ll happen as we run tests as well.
+Research is a continuous process, and it’ll happen as we run experiments as well.